flexera-public/policy_templates/operational/azure/azure_certificates/README.md

 ## What it does

-This Policy will list all of the certificates in Azure, their resource group and expiration date.
+This policy will raise an alert if there are expired and almost expired certificates on the Azure account.

 ## Functional Details

-This policy checks all the Azure SQL Servers for a Azure Subscription.
-If the server does not have elastic pools configured it will raise an incident.
+This policy checks all the certificates on the Azure account.
+If there are expired and/or almost expired certificates, an alert is raised, and a report listing the relevant certificates is provided.

 ## Input Parameters

 This policy has the following input parameters required when launching the policy.

 - *Exclusion Tag Key* - Cloud native tag key to ignore instances.
 Example: exclude_utilization
-- *Email addresses* - Email addresses of the recipients you wish to notify
+- *Email addresses* - Email addresses of the recipients you wish to notify.
+- *Days* - Number of days from expiration that should trigger the policy to raise an incident.

 ## Actions